wagerfield/onno/docs/features.md

 <Box f="Roboto" s="50%" />
 ```

 Much like Styled System, if you omit the `styleKeys` option then it defaults to an array containing _just_ the first key in the `propsKeys` array.
-This is the desired behaviour for the majority of one-to-one key maps like `display`, `backgroundColor`, `fontSize` etc.
+This is the desired behaviour for the majority of one-to-one key maps like `display`, `fontSize`, `boxShadow` etc.

 ### Theme keys as an array

-Styled System provides a `key` option for specifying a "lookup" location in a `theme` object.
+Styled System provides a `key` option for specifying a "lookup" location in a `theme`.
 This mechanism allows you to share common styles and design tokens between your render functions and the components using them.

 Onno takes this one step further by upgrading a single theme `key` to an array of `themeKeys`.
 In doing so, you can create powerful render functions that resolve values from multiple locations in a `theme` by cascading through them in order of precedence.
 For example: